Examples of Local Laws and Incentives

 Electric Vehicle (EV) Charging Station Pilot - New Orleans, LA

-In partnership with Entergy New Orleans, the City of New Orleans (City) is administering a pilot program featuring free publicly accessible EV charging stations.
-Entergy New Orleans will provide 30 charging stations at 25 locations across New Orleans, primarily located at New Orleans Recreation Development Commission Facilities, public libraries, and public parks.
+In partnership with Entergy New Orleans, the City of New Orleans (City) administers a pilot program featuring free publicly accessible EV charging stations.
+Entergy New Orleans provides 30 charging stations at 25 locations across New Orleans, primarily located at New Orleans Recreation Development Commission Facilities, public libraries, and public parks.
 For more information, see the City’s EV website.

 Electric Vehicle (EV) and Plug-In Hybrid Electric Vehicle (PHEV) Discount Program - Tacoma, WA